 Measured over a period of several years this Sub-Fund aims to beat the performance of the Index as listed in the Appendix II of the Company's Prospectus.
 The Index is a broad representation of Sub-Fund's investment universe.
-There is no alignment between the sustainable objective of the Sub-Fund and the Index.
 The Sub-Fund may also include investments into securities that are not part of the Index universe.